psacre/info0948-introduction-to-intelligent-robotics/tutorials/README.md

 # INFO0948: Introduction to Intelligent Robotics - Tutorials

-Welcome to the tutorials for the Introduction to Intelligent Robotics course (INFO0948).
+Welcome to the tutorials for the course *Introduction to Intelligent Robotics course* (INFO0948-1)!

 In this repository, you will find tutorials that will guide you through various concepts essential for your project.

-Each tutorial provides hands-on experience and practical knowledge that will help you understand and apply the principles of RoS and Gazebo with the turtlebot.
+Each tutorial provides hands-on experience and practical knowledge that will help you understand and apply the principles of RoS and Gazebo with the TurtleBot.
 The programming language used in the tutorials is Python.

 ## Getting Started